MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-assignment-rule.md

             >[!div class="mx-imgBorder"]
             >![Add related entity condition](media/sa-segment-condition-add-related-entity.png "Add related entity condition")

-    -	**Assign these leads to**: Choose an option to assign leads to sellers or teams.
+    -	**Assign these leads to sellers or a team**: Choose an option to assign leads to sellers or teams.

         | Option | Description |
         |--------|-------------|